In this page:

 This page explains the discovery process on a basic level, why and when to use it, and finally, how to go about it.

 There are four ways an officer can determine your speed for a citation: radar, pacing, laser, and visual estimate.
 Since many of the defenses for speeding tickets involve challenging the evidence, knowing how the officer determined your speed is vital to your defense.
-If you don’t know, then you should file for discovery to find out.
+If you don’t know, then you should request discovery to find out.

 In Law, “discovery” is the exchange of legal information and known facts of a case.
 Think of discovery as obtaining and disclosing the evidence and position of each side of a case so that all parties involved can decide what their best options are – move forward toward trial or negotiate an early settlement.